MIKIBURGOS/LM-optimal-events/README.md

 For now (v1), only speedups (represented in seconds, without separating kinds of speedups) are taken into account.

 # Usage
-Download opti_event.py and opti_event_funcs.py
+Download opti_event.py
-In opti_event.py, change the values in variables from lines 5 to 25 (default_troops to HOURS) to your values.
+Change the values in variables from lines 6 to 25 (default_troops to HOURS) to your values.
-The default values show what you will train and merge by default, play with those numbers to see how many rewards they yield Boosts are the speed boost you get in their respective gear (if you have 630.56% training boost, write 6.3056) Your values for the items are basically the answer to the question "how many gems would I pay for this?".
+The default values show what you will train and merge by default Boosts are the speed boost you get in their respective gear (if you have 630.56% training boost, write 6.3056) Your values for the items are basically the answer to the question "how many gems would I pay for this?".
 For example, ancient cores can be bought for 950 gems, but would I waste 5k gems for a pyris?
 Hell no. (For v1, only speedups are taken into account)
 HOURS represents how many hours will get simulated